 The town was located at the end of the valley, through which the Kremnicki stream flowed.
 The fortifications were built at its eastern edge, on a plan somewhat similar to a square with several small curtain bends.
 The town area clearly climbed upwards towards the north-east, up to the corner where on a hill there was a castle with the church of St. Catherine and with its own defensive perimeter, connected to the town fortifications in two places.
 A small watercourse connecting with the stream protected the town from the south, while from the east the external obstacle to the attackers was a moat, probably not filled with water due to the steep slope of the terrain.

-The walls in Kremnica surrounded the former historic center of the royal mining town, covering an area of approximately 45,000 square meters.
+The defensive wall in Kremnica surrounded the chartered mining town with an area of approximately 4.5 ha.
 Its height ranged from 5 to 7 meters.
-From the town side, it was equipped with a wall-walk for defenders with access to arrowslits pierced in a straight breastwork.
-In the southern corners, it was reinforced with two cylindrical towers: Red Tower in the south-east and Black Tower in the south corner.
-A similar tower was also located in the north-west corner, and in the length of the eastern, western and southern curtains there were several more four-sided towers (there were 9 towers in total around the perimeter).
-Three gates led to the town side.
+From the town side, wall was equipped with a wall-walk for defenders, with access to silt loop holes in the straight parapets.
+In the southern corners, wall was reinforced with three cylindrical towers: the Red Tower in the south-east, the Black Tower one in the south-west corner and the White Tower one more or less in the middle.
+The round tower was also located in the north-west corner and on the wall at the castle, while along the length of the curtains of the eastern and western parts of the town there were several rectangular towers, probably half-towers opened to the town side.